skoolkid/skoolkit/sphinx/source/control-files.rst

 This control file declares that:

-* Everything before 24576 should be ignored
+* Everything before 24576 will be ignored
-* There is a routine at 24576-24831 which should be titled 'Do stuff'
+* There is a routine at 24576-24831 titled 'Do stuff'
 * There is data at 24832-25087
 * There is text at 25088-25343
-* Everything from 25344 onwards is unused (but should still be disassembled as data)
+* Everything from 25344 onwards is unused (but will still be disassembled as data)

 Addresses may be written as hexadecimal numbers, too; the equivalent example